Project

 short-circuiting logical implication operator

-Added by rits (First Last) over 11 years ago.
-Updated over 3 years ago.
+Added by rits (First Last) almost 12 years ago.
+Updated almost 4 years ago.

 Status: